Sushi: Nigirizushi

 "hand-pressed sushi" (握り寿司, Nigirizushi) consists of an oblong mound of sushi rice that a chef typically presses between the palms of the hands to form an oval-shaped ball and a topping (the neta) draped over the ball.
 It is usually served with a bit of wasabi; toppings are typically fish such as salmon, tuna, or other seafood.
-Certain toppings are typically bound to the rice with a thin strip of nori, most commonly octopus (tako), freshwater eel (unagi), sea eel (anago), squid (ika), and sweet egg (tamago).
+Certain toppings are typically bound to the rice with a thin strip of nori, most commonly octopus (tako), freshwater eel (unagi), sea eel (anago), squid (ika), imitation crab (kanikama), and sweet egg (tamago).